Yet another proud member of the Candle Jack

 - Brutal Legend was intended to be the first title in a series and the ending has a Sequel Hook.
 The second game had even started pre-production at Double Fine when Electronic Arts swiftly cancelled it in response to low sales of the first title.
 Years later, when EA dropped support for the title, DF gained full rights to the game, allowing them to finally release a PC port, and the fate of the sequel or new content all depends on whether the PC port sells well or not (which, so far, it seems to be doing much better on PC than on consoles).

-- Betrayal At Krondor enjoyed immense success and is now a cult classic.
+- Betrayal at Krondor enjoyed immense success and is now a cult classic.
 The team that put it together was just starting to work on a sequel when the studio broke up the RPG department and crashed the whole project.
-A Spiritual Successor, Betrayal in Antara, and a thematic successor, Return To Krondor, eventually appeared, but the first had nothing in common with its predecessor except for the general game engine, and the latter was a sequel in name only.
+A Spiritual Successor, Betrayal In Antara, and a thematic successor, Return To Krondor, eventually appeared, but the first had nothing in common with its predecessor except for the general game engine, and the latter was a sequel in name only.
+(And Betrayal in Antara would get abandoned itself, though fewer people cared about that.)
 The actual project intended by the creators of Betrayal to expand on that storyline and tie off all the loose ends, called Thief of Dreams, never saw the light of day.

 - This trope seems to have hit Sega particularly hard: